11 Using AI to learn

 Weaknesses:

-• will assert code is tested and works, but may be wrong
+• will assert code is tested and works, but may be wrong,

-• may use packages (libraries) that don’t exist
+• may use packages (libraries) that don’t exist or are outdated methods, and

 Risks I’ve experienced: